Students are valued image bearers of God that have big ideas, inquisitive minds, and an excitement to learn.

 Daytime commitments are generally shared between mother and father, and both parents are expected to attend evening commitments.

-- 7-8 Evening Commitments - including classroom prayer meetings, campus meetings, and rising grade-level meetings
+7-8 Evening Commitments - including classroom prayer meetings and campus meetings

-- 8-9 Evening Commitments - including classroom prayer meetings, campus meetings, and rising grade-level meetings
+8-9 Evening Commitments - including classroom prayer meetings and campus meetings

 Where learning comes alive